 Rubik’s algorithms

-Sunday 26 February 2017This is over seven years old.
+Sunday 26 February 2017This is almost eight years old.
 Be careful.

 Recently, a nephew asked about how to solve a Rubik’s Cube.
 I couldn’t sit down with him to show him what I knew, so I looked around the web for explanations.
 I was surprised by two things: first, that all the pages offering solutions seemed to offer the same one, even down to the colors discussed: “Start by making a white cross, ..., finally, finish the yellow side.”